 - Private organizations that deal with customer data and use Dynamics 365b Government to meet the government’s regulatory requirements.

-One of the best things about Windows 365 Government is how it aims to offer the same Windows experience to government users that all other clients are used to.
+One of the best things about Windows 365 Government is how it aims to offer the same Windows experience.
+Government users can expect the same service that all other clients are used to.
 When using this platform, all Cloud PCs will be provisioned within a US government data center.

 But, for those familiar with the Cloud PC, the experience will remain largely the same.
-If you’ve already experienced Cloud PCs in the commercial cloud then the experience you’ll get in the Government Community Cloud environment will offer you familiar tools and provisioning policy configuration.
+If you’ve already experienced Cloud PCs in the commercial cloud, you’ll already be familiar.
+The experience you’ll get in the Government Community Cloud environment will offer you familiar tools and provisioning policy configuration.

-This makes getting up to speed with Windows 365 Government significantly easier because there is no need to train users to use a completely new service.
+This makes getting up to speed with Windows 365 Government significantly easier.
+And there is no need to train users to use a completely new service.
 Additionally, clients that use both Commercial and GCC environments will get the convenience of using the same identities and credentials.

-Cloud computing using the Windows 365 Cloud PC is meant to eliminate as much as possible the complexities that have been previously associated with virtualization technology.
+Cloud computing using the Windows 365 Cloud PC is meant to eliminate as much as possible.
+Even the complexities that have been previously associated with virtualization technology are simplified.
 End-users get a transparent platform that is easy to use but also extremely secure.

-But, using Windows 365 Government is also great for IT admins because they don’t need to worry about meeting the stringent security and compliance requirements of the US government.
-Ultimately, this gives Windows 365 clients a service that enables them to potentially reduce their operational costs while effectively managing their hybrid environments as well as both legacy and modern applications.
+But, using Windows 365 Government is also great for IT admins.
+They don’t need to worry about meeting the stringent security and compliance requirements of the US government.
+Ultimately, this gives Windows 365 clients a service that enables them to potentially reduce their operational costs.
+It effectively manages their hybrid environments as well as both legacy and modern applications.

 Are all the available features supported yet?

-One of the key things that government users would like to know is how extensive are the features available for Windows 365 Government.
+Government users would like to know how extensive the features available for Windows 365 Government really are.
 Especially for individuals that are already familiar with the Cloud PC experience.
 However, it’s worth noting that there are features that aren’t as yet available.
 These include the following:

 - Configure installed language and region for provisioning Cloud PCs